 Management team, full-time staff in positions requiring an MLS, and full-time staff who were hired prior to 2014 and had an MLS at that time, shall earn 22 vacation days per year with a maximum accrual of 216 hours.
 All other full-time employees earn 20 days per year with a maximum accrual of 200 hours.
 Regular part-time staff receives a prorated amount of vacation and have a prorated maximum vacation hour accrual based on the number of hours worked each month.
-Upon termination of employee's current rate of pay.
+Upon termination of employment employees will receive payment for all earned, unused vacation at the employee's current rate of pay.
 Employees working under 20 hours per week are not eligible to earn vacation.